-As humans living in structurally developed cities allowing us limited exposure to the natural world and its beauty we are heavily reliant on gadgets just to get on with our daily lives.
+As humans living in structurally developed cities allowing our limited exposure to the natural world and its beauty, we are heavily reliant on gadgets just to get on with our daily lives.
 There is an app for almost everything.
 Though this may be cause for celebration, it is also definitely a reason to be wary, as well.
 The aim of most gadgets and advancements is to make things easier and, as a result, save a person time.
-However, today’s generation of technology-dependent users complain that they have less time to do that which is truly meaningful.
+However, today’s generation of technology-dependent users complains that they have less time to do that which is truly meaningful.

 Smartphones and social media have taken over our lives and it is quite the norm for people to live their lives online, seeking approval and fan following.
 Social media has exponentially increased the reach of our message and things going ‘viral’ are commonplace.

 This has made the world a global village where people are instantly aware of something happening at the other end of the world.
 It has allowed families and friends living thousands of miles apart to speak with or share pictures and messages at any time of day or night.